Paul Boghossian: Education and career

-Boghossian earned his B.S. in physics at Trent University in 1976, and his Ph.D. in philosophy at Princeton University in 1987.
-In addition to his position at NYU, he was a professor of philosophy at the University of Michigan at Ann Arbor from 1984 until 1992, and has also been a visiting professor at Princeton University.
+The child of Armenian Genocide survivors, Boghossian was born in Haifa and left Israel at age 15 for Canada.
+He earned a B.S. in physics at Trent University in 1978 and a Ph.D. in philosophy at Princeton University in 1987.
+Before joining the faculty at NYU, he was a professor of philosophy at the University of Michigan from 1984 to 1992, and was also a visiting professor at Princeton.
 He has held research fellowships from the National Endowment for the Humanities, Magdalen College, Oxford, the University of London, and the Australian National University, and is a fellow of the New York Institute for the Humanities.
-He is on the editorial board of the journals Philosophical Studies and Philosophers' Imprint.
-As chair of the NYU philosophy department from 1994 to 2004, Boghossian built the NYU program into one of the top philosophy programs in the world.

-In postmodern circles, Boghossian is known for his response to the Sokal hoax.
+He has served on the editorial board of Philosophers' Imprint, Episteme, and Philosophical Studies.
+In postmodern circles, he is known for his response to the Sokal hoax.

-Boghossian also serves as a member of the Scientific Advisory Board for the World Knowledge Dialogue Foundation.

 His book Fear of Knowledge won a Choice Award as an outstanding Academic Book of 2006.

 In 2012, he was elected a Fellow of the American Academy of Arts and Sciences.

+As chair of the NYU philosophy Department from 1994 to 2004, Boghossian is credited with transforming it from a department without a Ph.D. program into the top-ranked philosophy program in the United States, through an intensive hiring campaign focused on core areas of analytic philosophy.